 “Jerome says, ‘Hi’”… This is what Tina added as I ushered her into the STARS closet to get a Zion sweatshirt.
 She had not gotten one at Christmas, she said, and her mom wanted one, too.
 Her mom was short and kind of small so maybe a medium would do...

-kids from more than a dozen nations gather under one roof to play, eat, learn and grow to understand each other and God’s plan for their lives.
-The affect of children singing and playing together from every tribe and nation is so profound that it can’t really be adequately described, it must be experienced.
-So we invite you and/or your group to come and see and perhaps consider joining this dynamic community.
+Kids from more than a dozen nations gather under one roof to play, eat, learn and grow in their understanding of each other, of God, and God's plan for their lives.
+Children singing and playing together from every tribe and nation is a profound experience!
+We invite you and/or your group to come, see and consider joining this dynamic community.

 Every kid is a STARS kid.

 STARS is an acronym which stands for our five goals in the program:

 |We seek to serve each child.
 Many come from poverty.
 We try to supply clothes, shoes, school supplies, food, etc. With each child, regardless of background, the idea is “to see the need and meet the need.”|

 |We have dedicated teachers willing to teach/tutor.
 With each child, we try to help them find out what God created them to do and to do that thing.|

 A - Advocate.